MKM Partners slashes price target on Aurora Cannabis Inc. [ACB] – find out why.

-Aurora Cannabis Inc. [NASDAQ: ACB] loss -1.53% on the last trading session, reaching $5.78 price per share at the time.
+Aurora Cannabis Inc. [NASDAQ: ACB] jumped around 0.29 points on Tuesday, while shares priced at $5.95 at the close of the session, up 5.12%.
 The company report on December 14, 2021 that Aurora and 22nd Century Group License Foundational Biosynthesis IP to Cronos Group.

 Licensing deal set to assist in the advancement of research and development for cannabinoid biosynthesis .